Ear Infection is triggered by:

-Avoiding medicaments that directly suppress the immune system (steroids and NSAIDs) and medicaments that indirectly suppress the immune system (antibiotics) also is key in the prevention of Ear Infections: Naturally the immune system plays the vital role in preventing all infections (diseases).
+Avoiding medication that directly suppress the immune system (steroids and NSAIDs) and medication that indirectly suppress the immune system (antibiotics) also is key in the prevention of Ear Infections: Naturally the immune system plays the vital role in preventing all infections, ie diseases.

 Clean your dog's ears very gently and remove all dirt, but don't use anything with a sharp end or anything that may disintegrate in the ear!

-In addition, consider when the dog jerks while you are having the cotton bud near the ear, that very "counter-force" may make the sharp end injure the ear!
-So, be extra careful during Ear Care (as well as Eye Care).
+In addition, consider when the dog jerks while you are having the cotton bud near the ear: that very "counter-force" may make the sharp end injure the ear!

 To avoid all these challenges, here's what I do: